 Experienced travelers will tell you that collecting a receipt or invoice for every item of expenditure can be a real pain.

 Not only do you have to collect the pieces of paper and then carry them around for the duration of your trip you also have to make up an expense claim when you get back home and if you’ve lost any of your receipts then…

-Rydoo is the perfect answer for business travellers as it allows you to snap a photo of any receipt wherever you are in the world and this gets automatically added to your expenses claim.
+Rydoo is the perfect answer for business travelers as it allows you to snap a photo of any receipt wherever you are in the world and this gets automatically added to your expenses claim.